simoska4/editimage/README.md

 # EditImage

-Edit-Image is a Java library implements methods to edit a BufferedImage.
+Edit-Image is a Java library that implements methods to edit a BufferedImage.

 <br>